adc-trust-ai/trust-free/README.md

 ```bash
 pip install trust-free
 ```
-> 📦 **Note:** The package name on PyPI is `trust-free`, but the module you import in Python is `trust`.
+> 📦 **Note:** The package name on PyPI is `trust-free`, but the module you import in Python is `trust`: `from trust import TRUST`.

-> ⚠️ Currently, `trust-free` includes a precompiled binary and is only tested and supported for Python 3.11 on macOS 11+ with ARM64 architecture (e.g. M1/M2/M3/M4 chips).
-Compatibility for other platforms (Intel macOS, Linux, Windows) is planned for future releases.
+> ⚠️ Currently, `trust-free` includes a precompiled binary and is only tested and supported for Python 3.11 & 3.12 on macOS 11+ ARM64 & Intel.
+Compatibility for Linux and Windows is coming soon for this release.
+Stay tuned!

 For a fully reproducible development environment with all dependencies, see SETUP.md.